PENNSYLVANIA IN CIVIL WAR

 In general, everything is very nice!
 I like it!

-2. Hy, Olya!
+Hy, Olya!

-I must admit, that you've done a very nice job!
+ОтветитьУдалитьI must admit, that you've done a very nice job!

 I was just amased at how uneasy was her life at that time.